-(IN THOUSANDS) Interest on the Incremental Tranche A Term Loan (\$98,698 at 4.75%) \$ 4,688 37,902 Elimination of historical interest expense on our existing tranche B term loan facility (32,552) portion of our revolving credit facility (2,403) Elimination of historical interest expense for the repaid portion of our existing tranche A term loan facility (174) Cash interest expense adjustment 7,461 totaling \$4,454 636 existing tranche B term loan facility (1,572) Total adjustment \$ 6,525 ======
+(IN THOUSANDS) Interest on the Incremental Tranche A Term Loan (\$99,800 at 4.75%) Interest on New Tranche C Term Loan (\$672,193 at 5.25%) \$ 4,741 35,290 Elimination of historical interest expense on our existing tranche B term loan facility (32,552) Cash interest expense adjustment 7,479 issue the New Tranche C Term Loan Eliminate amortization of prepaid financing fees for our 432 existing tranche B term loan facility (1,572) Total adjustment \$ 6,339 ====== forma statement of operations, the current LIBOR rate was used with an assumed credit spread of 2.75% for loans made under the Incremental Tranche A Term Loan, which is similar to the credit spread that is applicable to our existing tranche A term loan, and an assumed credit spread of 3.25% for loans made under the New Tranche C Term Loan.

-For purposes of determining the adjustment to interest expense in the proforma statement of operations, the current LIBOR rate was used with a credit spread of 2.75% for loans made under the Incremental Tranche A Term Loan, which is similar to the credit spread that is applicable to our existing tranche A term loan, and a credit spread of 3.25% for loans made under the New Tranche C Term Loan, which will be the credit spread applicable under the terms of the amended senior credit facilities.
+Each 0.125% change in the interest rates payable on the Incremental Tranche A Term Loan and the New Tranche C Term Loan would change annual interest expense by \$0.1 million and \$0.8 million, respectively.

-Each 0.125% change in the interest rates payable on the Incremental Tranche
+In the event we are unable to refinance our existing tranche B term loan facility with the New Tranche C Term Loan, we intend to enter into an amendment to our existing senior credit facilities to provide only for the Incremental Tranche A Term Loan and the Incremental Tranche C Term Loan.
+In such an event, the Incremental Tranche C Term Loan will have terms substantially similar to those of our existing tranche B term loan facility, resulting in a credit spread 0.25% higher than we have assumed for the New Tranche C Term Loan.
+The higher credit spread would increase interest expense on a pro forma basis by \$1.7 million.

-- A Term Loan and the New Tranche C Term Loan would change annual interest expense by \$0.1 million and \$0.9 million, respectively. - (c) Reflects the elimination of interest expense incurred by IFC on long-term debt that will not be assumed by us in the IFC Acquisition. - (d) Reflects the income tax effect of the pro forma adjustments at the combined effective income tax rate for Flowserve and IFC of 40.5%. - (e) Reflects the estimated proceeds from this offering for the sale of 8.0 million common shares for \$31.50 per share, net of estimated offering costs totaling approximately \$12.3 million. - (f) Reflects the elimination of assets and liabilities we are not acquiring under the terms of the Purchase and Sale Agreement, including cash balances, non-trade intercompany balances with Invensys and its subsidiaries (excluding IFC) current and deferred income tax balances, long-term debt and certain other balances. - (g) Reflects the estimated purchase accounting adjustment for capitalization of estimated manufacturing profit in inventory acquired with IFC.
-The pro forma statement of operations does not reflect the impact of the one-time adjustment on cost of sales during the period this inventory is sold.
+- (c) Reflects the elimination of interest expense incurred by IFC on long-term debt that will not be assumed by us in the IFC Acquisition. - (d) Reflects the income tax effect of the pro forma adjustments at the combined effective income tax rate for Flowserve and IFC of 40.5%. - (e) Reflects the estimated proceeds from this offering for the sale of 8.0 million common shares for \$32.35 per share, net of estimated offering costs totaling approximately \$12.5 million. - (f) Reflects the elimination of assets and liabilities we are not acquiring under the terms of the Purchase and Sale Agreement, including cash balances, non-trade intercompany balances with Invensys and its subsidiaries (excluding IFC) current and deferred income tax balances, long-term debt and certain other balances.